rparameswar65/rparameswar65-github.io/README.md

 - Legal accountability questions
 - Overreliance on automated systems

-Responsible regulation and continued human oversight are necessary to ensure safe implementation.
+Responsible regulation, model transparency, and continued human oversight are necessary to ensure safe and ethical implementation.

 ---

 ## Personal and Professional Connection

-As a Data Engineer and CSCC  student interested in data-driven technologies, this topic demonstrates how machine learning and computer vision can directly improve real-world healthcare outcomes.
-It highlights both the technical potential of AI and the ethical responsibility involved in deploying it.
+As a Data Engineer and CSCC  student with interests in data analysis and emerging technologies, this topic connects directly to my academic background in machine learning concepts and data-driven problem solving.
+AI in medical imaging demonstrates how theoretical models such as neural networks and supervised learning can be applied to high-impact, real-world healthcare challenges.

+It also reinforces the importance of ethical AI development, responsible data usage, and interdisciplinary collaboration between technologists and medical professionals.

 ---

 ## Conclusion

 AI in medical imaging enhances diagnostic accuracy, efficiency, and accessibility.
-While challenges remain, responsible integration of AI into healthcare represents a significant advancement in emerging technology.
+While challenges remain, responsible integration of AI into healthcare represents a significant advancement in emerging technology with meaningful real-world impact.